iPad leads to arrest of woman wanted in killing of 10-year-old Franklin boy

-FRANKLIN, Va. — After nearly a year-long investigation into locating a woman accused of shooting a 10-year-old Franklin boy to death, it was an iPad ping that eventually led authorities to her arrest earlier this month.
+FRANKLIN, Va. — After nearly a year-long investigation into locating a woman accused of shooting a 10-year-old Franklin boy to death, it was an iPad ping that eventually led authorities to her arrest in June.

 WATCH: Rapper wanted by U.S. Marshals in 10-year-old Franklin boy's killing